-Quarter 4 of 2017/018 saw the beginning of the spike in temporary accommodation usage and nights spent in temporary accommodation.
-The Housing Options Team introduced the changes associated with the Homeless Reduction Act 2017 in January 2018 which can be attributed to the increased use of temporary accommodation as households that had previously been found 'intentionally homeless' became eligible for temporary accommodation for a longer period of time.
-The Housing Options Team have a focus on reducing temporary accommodation use and we can see this take effect towards the end of 2018/2019.
+Quarter 4 of 2017/2018 saw the beginning of a spike in temporary accommodation usage and nights spent in temporary accommodation.
+The Housing Options Team introduced the changes associated with the Homeless Reducton Act in January 2018 which can be attributed to the increased use of temporary accommodation as households that would previously have been found 'intentionally homeless' became eligible for temporary accommodation for a longer period of time.
+The Housing Options Team have a focus on reducing temporary accommodation use and we can see this taking effect towards the end of 2018/2019 as Officers become more confident with the new legislative requirements.